-I assume you’ve read the former posts on my recent trip to Mallorca so that you know that for nine days, that I stayed in the capital city Palma.
+I assume you’ve read the former posts on my recent trip to Mallorca so that you know that for nine days, I stayed in the capital city Palma.
 Obviously, it was the best gateway to the island’s many amazing places.

 Since Mallorca has an east-west extension of 98 kilometers, frequent trips to the east coast were off the table.
 However, I managed to include one entire day at three of the most precious Calas, hence, bays.

 So if you’d like to follow my lead and spend a day between Cala Santanyí, Cala Llombards, and Cala Figuera, you should check out the itinerary I put together below.
-Although the net of public buses on Mallorca is amazing, the service to these places is very limited so that my schedule will help you make the best of your tour.
+Although the net of public buses in Mallorca is amazing, the service to these places is very limited so my schedule will help you make the best of your tour.

 At the beginning of the 20th century, Cala Santanyí consisted of only a few fishermen’s houses.
 Only around 1960, the authorities recognized the touristy potential of the bay.
-Hence, first hotels and holiday villas were built.
+Hence, the first hotels and holiday villas were built.

 Today, there are numerous villas and apartment houses as well as three larger hotels around the waters of Cala Santanyí.

 The fine sandy beach of Cala Santanyí is gently sloping and therefore also great for smaller children.
 Since the bay is sheltered by two large ledges, there are also no dangerous currents or waves.

 Especially on the east side of the beach are many bars and restaurants.

 Compared to many other beaches in Mallorca, Cala Santanyí is still a hidden gem.
 Nevertheless, the number of visitors is steadily increasing.
 While it’s a good place for a day trip – especially in combination with a visit to the other bays – I would not make it to my base camp when touring the island.